 Create categories like spooky pumpkins, silly pumpkins, or even themed pumpkins, too.
 Here is the perfect pumpkin carving kit for you to use.

-As you can see, this bucket list of fun fall activities is something that everyone in the family can enjoy, regardless of age!
-But if you need just a few other ideas for younger tots, here are some other quick ideas to try, too!
+As you can see, this bucket list of fun fall activities is something everyone in the family can enjoy, regardless of age!
+But if you need just a few other ideas for younger tots, here are some quick ideas to try!

 Fall Activities for Young Kids